Diegocorp/github-jobs/README.md

-# template-fetchAPI-React
+# GitHub-Jobs
-React template with fetchAPI
+React + GitHub jobs search using an API